-While in Burst Mode operation the current limit of the top switch is approximately 900mA (as shown in Figure 3), resulting in low output voltage ripple.
+While in Burst Mode operation the current limit of the top switch is approximately 950mA (as shown in Figure 3), resulting in low output voltage ripple.
 Increasing the output capacitance will decrease output ripple proportionally.
 As load ramps upward from zero the switching frequency will increase but only up to the switching frequency programmed by the resistor at the RT pin as shown in Figure 2a.
+The output load at which the LT8641 reaches the programmed frequency varies based on input voltage, output voltage, and inductor choice.